-We’re seeking an experienced Consultant Geriatrician for the District General Hospital in Rotorua, in the beautiful Lakes region of the Central North Island.
+We’re seeking an experienced Consultant General Surgeon (Upper & Lower GI) for the District General Hospital in Rotorua, in the beautiful Lakes region of the Central North Island.

 - Permanent position, commence in 2020

-- Stunning landscapes – lakes, mountains, national parks, geothermal wonders
+- Stunning landscapes – lakes, mountains, national parks, geothermal activity

 - Easy access to beautiful beaches and seasonal premier ski fields

-- FRACP or equivalent specialist qualification in Geriatric Medicine, e.g. FRCP with CCT
+- FRACS or equivalent specialist qualifications, e.g. FRCS with CCT/ CCST

-- Be based in a well-respected teaching hospital, popular with doctors in training
+- Well-respected teaching hospital, popular with doctors in training

-You will also have proven leadership skills and experience working in a multidisciplinary team environment; an interest in medical education and teaching, including providing supervision and education to medical students, registrars and other clinical staff; and of course, a commitment in contributing to ongoing quality improvement programmes.
+You will also have proven leadership skills and experience working in a multidisciplinary team environment; an interest in medical education and teaching, including providing supervision and education to house officers, registrars and other clinical staff; and of course, a commitment in contributing to ongoing quality improvement programmes.

 Although it’s a relatively small city (population 59,000), it’s vibrant and has a huge tourist and adventure sports industry that drives the local economy and welcomes tourists from all over the world, all year round.

-If you enjoy the adrenalin buzz, hanging off rocks, jumping off bridges, rafting down fierce water, doing triathlons, ziplining through trees, there’s something here for you to enjoy…
+If you enjoy the adrenalin buzz; hanging off rocks, jumping off bridges, rafting down fierce water, doing triathlons, ziplining through trees, mountain biking some great trails, then you’ll love it here…

-But there’s also lots to do if you enjoy a more leisurely pace of life too, with funky little cafés and bars, you can simply enjoy living in a unique location in a lovely climate.
+But there’s lots to do if you also enjoy a more leisurely pace of life too, with funky little cafés, bars and restaurants, fishing, sailing, exploring the many lakes, as well as the proximity to places such as the beaches in Tauranga (1hr drive), Hamilton (1hr 20min) and Auckland (3 hrs).
+You can simply enjoy living in a unique location in a lovely climate.